-In this article our Las Vegas traffic ticket attorneys answer frequently-asked-questions about Nevada laws for yielding to pedestrians at crosswalks, including defense strategies, possible punishments, demerit points, and record seals.
-Click on a topic to jump to that section:
+In this article our Las Vegas traffic ticket attorneys answer frequently-asked-questions about Nevada laws for yielding to pedestrians at crosswalks:

-- 1. What is “failing to yield to a pedestrian at crosswalks” in NV?
+- 1. What is “failing to yield to a pedestrian at a crosswalk” in Nevada?

 - 6. Will my auto insurance premiums go up?